 All Office 365 entities, including Teams, are cloud-based, meaning that they’re perfect for a remote workforce because of its capability to function on any device at any time.
 Additionally, these tools can easily be configured to ensure compliance in many regulated industries.
 User are even able to work on the same document simultaneously.

 The importance of your firm’s security should be at the forefront, including the integrity of the platforms used to communicate information.
 The Department of Defense’s good judgment when it comes to nixing Zoom goes to show that better systems should be put in place to maintain the integrity of your organization, and Office 365 provides just that.
-If you’re interested in learning more about Office 365 and cloud services, contact us.
+If you’re interested in learning more about Office 365 and cloud services, visit our website.